synaptics-astra/doc/linux/index.rst

 components needed to boot OSes and interface with the hardware.
 This guide provides a description of these software components and information on how to interface with them.
-This document is useful for users who want to evaluate Astra Machina and build products used these processors.
+This document is useful for users who want to evaluate Astra Machina and build products using these processors.

 This document covers the components which are used by the Linux OS.
-For specific information on how to setup the build environment and build a Yocto based image which runs on Astra Machina, please see the `Astra Yocto User Guide <https://synaptics-astra.github.io/doc/yocto.html>`__.
+For instructions on setting up the build environment and creating a Yocto-based image for Astra Machina, please see the :doc:`/yocto`.

-Specific information about the Astra Machina hardware can be found in the Astra Machina SL16X0 User Guides.
+Specific information about the Astra Machina hardware can be found on the :doc:`/hw/index` page.

 Interfacing with Astra Machina
 ==============================

-There are several ways to interface with Astra Machina.
-Astra Machina has a graphical desktop which can be displayed on an external display.
-Shell access is supported with SSH, ADB, and via the serial console.
+Several methods exist for interfacing with Astra Machina, including using a graphical desktop on an external display.
+Additionally, Shell access is available through SSH, ADB, and the serial console.

 The Graphical Desktop
 ---------------------

-Astra Machina's grphical desktop is enabled be default.
-It can be displayed on an external display connected to the HDMI port.
+Astra Machina's graphical desktop is enabled be default.
+It can be displayed on an external display connected to the HDMI port or a MIPI display.
 Input can be provided by connecting a standard HID USB keyboard and mouse.

 .. figure:: media/wayland-desktop.jpg